ansdyi/mobile_catalogue/README.md

 # mobile_catalogue
-first project for final exam fror 7th grade in univ
+this apk named De' Ans Catalogue by Anisa Damayanti, S.Kom. first project for final exam for 7th grade in univ using react native for script & google firebase for database